How Much Do Tradesmen Cost in 2025?

 Electrician Wage

-The average yearly wage for a qualified electrician is £33,000, which is what you could get if you have regular work on a weekly basis.
-Electricians with less work may only earn £31,000, while electricians working with steady work who work for a well-established company could earn an electrician salary of up £38,000.
+The average yearly wage for a qualified electrician is around £42,000.
+Electricians with less consistent work may earn closer to £32,000, while those with steady work for a well-established company can earn up to £52,000.

 Plasterer Wage

-The average plasterer salary is around £31,000 per year, although this can vary depending on how much work they get and how experienced they are.
-A plasterer with regular work who has at least five years’ experience can earn up to £33,000, while someone with less work and experience can expect an annual wage of £28,000.
+The average plasterer salary is around £26,000 per year, though this can vary depending on experience and workload.
+A plasterer with regular work and at least five years’ experience can earn up to £27,200, while someone with less work and experience may earn around £25,000 annually.

 Kitchen Fitter Wage

-A kitchen fitter’s average wage is typically around £31,000 when working with a local company.
-Kitchen fitters who work for themselves may only £31,000, while tradesmen working for well-known companies can earn up to £42,000.
+A kitchen fitter’s average wage is typically around £32,000 when working with a local company.
+Kitchen fitters who work for themselves may earn around £26,000, while tradesmen working for well-known companies can earn up to £38,000.

 olive kitchen